cuongtransc/coclib/README.md

 - y2i

 ## 2\.
 Tracking
 Using pattern to get changed website.
-Send email update website to email list.
+Send updating notification to mailing list.